← Back to Blog

 Vagal tone isn't something you either have or don't.
 It's trainable.
 And training it may be one of the most effective things you can do to support lasting behavior change.

-The Polyvagal Hierarchy
+The Autonomic Nervous System Hierarchy

 Porges' research proposes that your nervous system operates in a hierarchy of three states, each governed by different branches of the vagus nerve:*